 Did you also know that there are free meal planning tools available, too?

 Just for transparency’s sake, I wasn’t paid to mention either of these resources, I just thought they might come in handy for some families.
-I know the food pyramid is far from a perfect nutritional guideline, but it is a drastic improvement for many Americans.
 Remember, here at Home Ec 101 we’re all about meeting people wherever they are on their nutritional journey.
 Any step in the right direction is progress.

 *If you are going through a separation or divorce and are having trouble with the food and clothing part of the budget worksheets and estimations, I’ve found a super handy tool from the IRS that gives a good guideline through their national standard deduction.
 I’m not a lawyer, check with yours, I found it very helpful at the time.
 Best of luck.